huguesbr/sidekiq_lockable_job/README.md

 ```

 When your job is **successfully** to be **performed**, sidekiq LockableJob server middleware, will call `lockable_job_unlock_keys` (after processing the job) with the jobs arguments and unset lock for any returned keys

+## Roadmap

+- [x] `Sidekiq::LockableJob` lock (on enqueuing, processing), unlock (on successfully processed), raise if locked (before processing)
+- [x] `Sidekiq::LockableJob` auto add itself to sidekiq middleware
+- [ ] Option to no auto include to middleware (and use locks manually or add in different order in middleware chain)
+- [ ] Externalize locking/unlocking/locked? mechanism (`LockableJobService`), and give option to use different service (ie.: not storing in Redis)
+- [ ] Option to requeue job (with delay), or swallow job failure if locked

 ## Specs